Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Issuer metadata JSON
 --------------------

-The token metadata is stored off-chain and MUST be a JSON (:rfc:`8259`) file.
+The issuer metadata is stored off-chain and MUST be a JSON (:rfc:`8259`) file.

 All of the fields in the JSON file are optional, and this specification reserves a number of field names, shown in the table below.